drjoschua/nr-litteratur/UU-ASS.md

 [__Bai et al. (2016b)__](#bai-et-al-2016b-a-cost-benefit-evaluation-of-accessibility-testing-in-agile-software-development) analyzed accessibility methods with respect to resources and knowledge requirements in terms of a cost-benefit analysis.
 Moreover, they described the inclusion of testing methods into an agile process by using an agile accessibility spiral.
 Research by [__Bai et al. (2016a)__](#bai-et-al-2016a-evaluation-of-accessibility-testing-methods-which-methods-uncover-what-type-of-problems) support the hypothesis that a combination of multiple assessment methods covers a wide range of critical and confusing accessibility issues.
 They showed that no single method is superior to any other, but presented evidence that a combination of expert testing methods can give good results.
-[__Power et al. (2011)__](#power-et-al-2011-remote-evaluation-of-wcag-20-techniques-by-web-users-with-visual-disabilities) propose a lightweight, flexible and remote methodology using a text website and questionnaires to assess implementation techniques for SCAG Success Criterion that they demonstrate on the Success Criterion 2.4.4.
+[__Power et al. (2011)__](#power-et-al-2011-remote-evaluation-of-wcag-20-techniques-by-web-users-with-visual-disabilities) propose a lightweight, flexible and remote methodology using a text website and questionnaires to assess implementation techniques for WCAG Success Criterion that they demonstrate on the Success Criterion 2.4.4.
 The results suggest that only an explanation in plain text within an anchor element fulfills the criterion almost 100% of the time, although other techniques can reach high compliance as well.
 [__Bruun et al. (2009)__](#bruun-et-al-2009-let-your-users-do-the-testing-a-comparison-of-three-remote-asynchronous-usability-testing-methods) compared three remote asynchronous usability testing methods (user-reported critical incidents, forum-based online reporting and discussion, diary-based longitudinal user reporting) with conventional laboratory-based thinking aloud testing as benchmark.
 They found out that the remote methods only found significantly less issues (with the diary performing at 50% for some of the issue types), at the same time as they require significantly less time.